-We think the very best way to get started and test our strengths is to download the Free Investment Primer and read it cover-to-cover.
+We think the very best way to get started and to test our strengths is to download the Free Investment Primer and read it cover-to-cover.
 We know: no one has the time…but trust us, these times demand that you take the time.
 After all, this is your money we’re talking about.
-The benefit: it’s both comprehensive and free.
+Rather than just take our word for it, learn alongside and with us.
+We both welcome and invite you to confirm our data and recommendations with any advisor or expert you trust, as we believe informed clients are trusted clients.
+The benefit of our Investment Primer?
+It’s both comprehensive and free.
 At the very least, skim through it and read the sections that pertain to you.

 I'm a new Subscriber.
 Where should I go first?

-Do you guys offer financial advice to individuals?
+Do you guys offer individual financial advice?

 Nevertheless, our Free Investment primer walks you through an investment planning process that can be tailored to you.
 Try it, it’s free!
-It provides everyone, from total market novices to auto-pilot investors, every possible tool to either manage their own investments or gain the long-awaited knowledge and confidence to press their own advisors with the right (and tough) questions which may keep you up at night.
+It provides everyone, from total market novices to auto-pilot investors, every possible tool to either manage their own investments or gain the long-awaited knowledge and confidence to press their own advisors with the right (and tough) questions which may have otherwise kept you up at night.

 Why so much commentary?

 Instead, these posts are carefully designed to provide and include “evergreen” or long-term insights rather than just a trendy soundbite.
-If you read a post on Amazon’s stock price, for example, you’ll be learning about a lot more than just Amazon’s profile; you’ll be learning about balance sheet analysis, central bank influence on pricing in general or a given security in particular.
+If you read a post on Amazon’s stock price, for example, you’ll be learning about a lot more than just Amazon’s current profile; you’ll be learning about balance sheet analysis, central bank influence on pricing in general or a given security in particular.
 In other words, even if you read something in December that was posted last May, we’re certain you’ll find something directly applicable to your current and evolving market mind.

 Use our key word search bar in the Market Reports section to look for what’s on your mind, or scroll through the various categories of reports we offer—literally hundreds to choose (and learn) from over the years.